Laxx18/NOWALuaScript/README.md

 - **API Parsing**: Load custom Lua APIs for auto-completion and type inference within the editor.
 - **Single Instance Control**: Ensures that only one instance of the application runs at a time using a lock file mechanism.
 - Good **Intellisense** and **autocompletion**, even for **unknown types** due to casting.
+- Recognition and auto-completion for singleton types and known variables.
 - **Function highlight** and description on the fly to see which parameters are required at runtime.
 - Highlight selected words via Control-Key + Mouse click and remove the highlight again via Control-Key and Mouse click.
 - Search/Replace